Ron Martin (businessman): Continued financial troubles

-On 30 September 2022, the club was placed under a transfer embargo after a missed payment to HMRC; the following day, fans staged protests at Roots Hall after shirt sponsors PG Site Services withdraw their club support.
-Fans group Save Our Southend blamed "the utter ineptitude of Ron Martin in running the club properly," saying they judged him "to be an unfit and improper owner".
+On 30 September 2022, the club was placed under a transfer embargo after a missed payment to HMRC.
+On the following day, fans staged protests at Roots Hall after shirt sponsors PG Site Services withdraw their support of the club.
+A fans' group, "Save Our Southend", blamed "the utter ineptitude of Ron Martin in running the club properly", saying they judged him "to be an unfit and improper owner".
 In a statement, Martin blamed a programme delay for a missed payment under the club's Time To Pay Agreement with HMRC, which he said HMRC then cancelled prematurely.
 He said bridging finance would enable the club to discharge its HMRC debt in full.
 Nonetheless, in October 2022, HMRC issued a winding-up petition - due to be heard at the High Court on 9 November, it was adjourned to 18 January 2023.

-With the club's final accounts for the year to 31 July 2020 still not filed (overdue since April 2021), on 3 January 2023, Companies House issued a first Gazette notice to have the company struck off.
-On 18 January 2023, the HMRC winding up hearing was adjourned again, until 1 March 2023.
-In a 25 January 2023 statement, Martin could not "outline precise timings" regarding the bridging finance to be applied against the "large" HMRC debt; Martin was later reported to be seeking a £5m loan to pay debts including £1.4m in unpaid tax owed to HMRC.
+With the club's final accounts for the year to 31 July 2020 still not filed, being overdue since April 2021, on 3 January 2023, Companies House issued a first Gazette notice to have the company struck off.
+On 18 January 2023, the HMRC winding-up hearing was adjourned again, until 1 March 2023.
+In a 25 January statement, Martin could not "outline precise timings" regarding the bridging finance to be applied against the "large" HMRC debt; Martin was later reported to be seeking a £5m loan to pay debts including £1.4m in unpaid tax owed to HMRC.
 The Shrimpers Trust did not expect the club to make a loan repayment due at the start of February, and, with players and other staff unpaid for January, anxious fans started planning a 'phoenix club' and there were unsuccessful attempts to engage with Martin over a possible sale of the club.